ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 - The server/configMongoose.js content has to be replaced from the old code:
 ```
-// this is old code from configMongoose
+// this is old code from our codebase:
 import mongoose from 'mongoose';
 var Schema = mongoose.Schema;